AfroStorm/Task-Management-API/blueprint.md

 - Create an api documentation for the project.

-- Try to fix the issue of the api login endpoint , where when a user got created through the create user api its not possible to log it in afterwards

 - Implement filter logic within the views

+- Write a test for the custom user serializer create method.

 - after the app do a final check for any typos or grammatical errors.